Hook35/deepfake-scanner/deepware.md

 Even though the model weights are identical, different strategy functions can produce different detection scores.

 The `id_strategy` function takes a bunch of face predictions and produces the final score for the person.
-It's job is to make sure that face predictions are confident and consistent across all the faces.
-Inconsistent predictions are penaltized.
+Its job is to make sure that face predictions are confident and consistent across all the faces.
+Inconsistent predictions are penalized.

-The `strategy` function takes per-person scores from `id_strategy` and produces the final score of the video.
+The `strategy` function takes per-person scores from the `id_strategy` and produces the final score of the video.
-- If there's a high confident fake person, it will return it's detection score.
+- If there's a high confident fake person, it will return its detection score.
 - If every person is real and predictions are consistently low, it will return the minimum detection score.
 - If there's no fake person but we're not very confident that every person is real, we return the average of all predictions.

-These strategy functions might not be the best for competitions, but in real world most of the videos are real and false positives are not well received.
+These strategy functions might not be the best for competitions, but in the real world, most of the videos are real, and false positives are not well received.

 ### Detection Results

-Here we share the detection results of our model on various academic and organic datasets.
-In addition to our model we show results of another model that was selected from [Seferbekov's](https://github.com/selimsef/dfdc_deepfake_challenge) DFDC winning solution.
+Here, we share the detection results of our model on various academic and organic datasets.
+In addition to our model, we show the results of another model that was selected from [Seferbekov's](https://github.com/selimsef/dfdc_deepfake_challenge) DFDC (Facebook Deepfake Detection Challenge) winning solution.
 Both models have the same architecture and were trained on the same dataset.
 We used the best performing single model from Seferbekov's ensemble.

 |Dataset                        |Deepware Loss|Deepware Accuracy|Seferbekov Loss|Seferbekov Accuracy|
 |-------------------------------|-------------|-----------------|---------------|-------------------|